dimetsukokonoi/CubeSAT/README.md

 ## Overview

-This CanSat project is a compact, functional prototype of a satellite system built within the volume and shape of a standard soda can.
+This CubeSat project is a compact, functional prototype of a satellite system built within the volume and shape of a standard soda can.
 Using an ESP32 microcontroller combined with multiple sensors, it collects and transmits environmental and positional data during flight, demonstrating core concepts of aerospace telemetry and embedded systems.

 The primary objectives of this project are to design, build, and deploy a cost-effective CanSat capable of capturing atmospheric pressure, temperature, acceleration, orientation, magnetic field, and GPS position data.
 This project showcases skills in hardware integration, embedded programming, sensor data acquisition, and real-time telemetry.